storj/docs/app/(docs)/object-mount/user-guides/page.md

 ## The package

-Object Mount is Linux software: there's a Object Mount Command Line Interface (Object Mount CLI), {code}`cuno`, providing the highest performance and most straightforward way to interact with object storage.
-This works through a user-mode library, {code}`cuno.so`, which intercepts (both dynamic and static) applications using [LD_PRELOAD] functionality and fast dynamic binary instrumentation.
+Object Mount is Linux software: there's a Object Mount Command Line Interface (Object Mount CLI), `cuno`, providing the highest performance and most straightforward way to interact with object storage.
+This works through a user-mode library, `cuno.so`, which intercepts (both dynamic and static) applications using [LD_PRELOAD] functionality and fast dynamic binary instrumentation.

 Object Mount can also be used with our modified [FUSE] mount solution, {ref}`Object Mount Mount <user-guide-Object Mount-mount>`, providing wider support for applications where the {ref}`Object Mount CLI cannot be used <user-guide-limitations-direct-interception>`.